oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Knowledgebase/Core Wiki/Geography, Geopolitics & History/History/A Brief Timeline of World History.md

 > 	*And none did reply,*
 > *As the City was broken by Midday"*
 >
-> - *Song of Yelth, Estimated 212 AD*
+> - *Song of Yelth, ~200 AD*

 Demon Kings would lord over these peoples, bringing the chaos and degeneration typical with their unrestricted power.
-Archaeology shows that this was typically short lived, as seen with the Amorites and Cannanites.
-Civilisations in decay, lorded over by a Demon King, were either invaded or simply dissipated within a few generations due to widespread infertility.
+Archaeology shows that this was typically short lived, as seen in the recent discoveries of Amorites and Cannanites ruins within the Levant.
+Civilisations in decay, lorded over by a Demon King, were either invaded or simply dissipated within a few generations due to widespread infertility and death.

 ##### Empires
 As civilisation grew outwards from the Mesopotamia and the Indus valley, Large, continent spanning empires, rose under the rule of the strongest Dragons.

 These Empires were typically organised with an emperor, the oldest dragon ruling from the imperial capitol, holding sole reproductive rights.
 The Dragon's children would be appointed as rulers over the numerous provinces and sub-provinces of the empire, usually in order of seniority.

 This hierarchical, familial, imperial rulership would remain for hundreds of years at a time, given their exceptionally long lifespans.
 When the Emperor became too old or sickly, they would either resign or be forced from the throne by one of their sons.
 This would typically trigger a period of turmoil as the strongest members of the imperial family would fight for dominance, splintering parts of the empire into factions.
 This period of internal war and instability would help to cull the elite classes and secure to the new the loyalty of their chosen faction.
 ### Age of Man
 ##### Jesus of Nazareth
 Within the Roman Imperial province of Judea, a Jewish Carpenter, Jesus of Nazareth rose to prominence with reported miracles and revolutionary religious and philosophical teachings.

-Jesus broke with the orthodox Jewish religious understanding, expanding their concepts of a singular, omnipresent omnipotent God into a God of 3 persons, with an interest in the life of each and every man and woman.
+Jesus broke with the orthodox Jewish religious understanding, expanding the concept of a singular, omnipresent & omnipotent God into a God of 3 persons, with an interest in the life of each and every man and woman.
 This new branch of Judaism, which would break off into a separate religion entirely, placed extreme emphasis against the worship of both Demons and Dragons.

 Modern historians mark the Crucifixion of the Jesus Christ as the end of the Dragon age, and the beginning of the age of Man.
 Christianity would spread rapidly through the declining Roman Empire, facing extreme persecution for their resistance to Dragon worship.